joachimvh/SPARQLAlgebra.js/README.md

 which contains all the output types that can occur.

 Note that this is still a work in progress so naming conventions could change.
+There is also support for 'non-algebra' entities such as ASK, FROM, etc. to make sure the output contains all relevant information from the query.

 ## Translate